The RUCARR seminar on March 26 will welcome three presenters from the Department of History, Lund University:

 When: March 26, 15-17 (for external participants, please come to the reception at 14.45)

-Where: Room TBA, Niagara building, Nordenskiöldsgatan 1, Malmö
+Where: Room C0929, Niagara building, Nordenskiöldsgatan 1, Malmö

 The conference Circassians in the 21st century: Identity and Survival – in the homeland and diaspora was hosted by Russia and the Caucasus Regional Research (RUCARR) and the Section for Caucasus Studies, Malmö University, November 23-24 2017.
 Thank you to all presenters and other participants!

 Circassian organisations and research materials were showcased in the poster presentations at the conference Circassians in the 21st century: Identity and Survival – in the homeland and diaspora, hosted by the research platform Russia and the Caucasus Regional Research (RUCARR), Malmö University, November 23-24.

 Circassian Women Solidarity Association in Turkey – Gunsel Avci & Didem Baş Bilge

 Circassian Culture Association of Nuremberg Germany – Faidi Mahmoud Barsbai

 Book presentation: Circassia Born to be Free – Adel Bashqawi (not present)